Past Exhibits

 April 16, 2011 – August 23, 2015

 Navy divers work worldwide in cold, threatening, and dangerous environments.
 Diving suits act as artificial skins to protect them in these challenging conditions.
-This exhibit explored how different types of diving suits kept Navy divers safe on the job.
+This exhibit explored how different types of diving suits keep Navy divers safe on the job.

 Civil War Mines